-We first heard of blind football on the crowded yellow Berlin metro.
+We first heard of blind soccer on the crowded yellow Berlin metro.
 People made comments while the scores kept changing on the screens.
 You could even notice a malicious smirk on some of the faces.

-“Blind people play football?”
+“Blind people play soccer?”

 “Of course.
 This guy scored two goals.”